lbastigk/Nebulite/README.md

 | specific RenderObjects       | Extend the `RenderObjectTree` | See `include/RenderObjectTree.h` and its expansions `include/RTE_*.h`   |
 | specific JSON-Documents      | Extend the `JSONTree`         | See `include/JSONTree.h` and its expansions `include/JTE_*.h`           |

-Each Class has access to a different tree through `funcTree->...` and a different container through `self->...`:
+Each Class has access to a different tree through `funcTree->...` and a different domain through `self->...`:
 - `GlobalSpaceTree` can access the global space
 - `RenderObjectTree` can access the attached RenderObject
 - `JSONTree` can access the attached JSON